 3.14159

-is also available as an output stream method, allowing us to specify it in a different way:
+function is also available as an output stream method, allowing us to implement the behavior using a different syntax:

 #include <iostream>